 One thing you should eat is…

-Wow, there’s a lot to try in Shanghai.
+Wow, there’s a lot to try in Shanghai, it might even rival the street food in Bangkok.

 I’ve spent a long time thinking about this one but I’ll go with the pan fried pork buns, since they’re native to the Shanghai region and I’ve never seen them anywhere else!